sunpy/ablog/docs/manual/posting-and-listing.rst

    Post date format must match the format specified with :confval:`post_date_format` configuration option.

+   **Tags & Categories**

+   You can specify multiple tags and categories by separating them with commas.
+Posts will be listed in archive pages generated for each unique tag and category.

    **Authors & Locations**

-   You can specify the author and location of a post using ``:author:`` and ``:location:`` options.
-Using :confval:`blog_authors` and :confval:`blog_locations` configuration variables, you can also provide a link to authors and locations, which will be displayed in archive pages generated for all unique authors and locations.
+   Likewise, you can specify authors and locations of a post using ``:author:`` and ``:location:`` options.
+Both option names are in their singular form, but multiple values separated by commas are accepted.

+   Using :confval:`blog_authors` and :confval:`blog_locations`
+   configuration variables, you can also provide links to authors and locations, which will be displayed in archive pages generated for all unique authors and locations.
-   **Tags & Categories**

-   You can specify multiple tags and categories per post, and the post will be listed in archive pages generated for each unique tag and category.

    **Redirections**